jjvanzon/JJs-Reference-Architecture/layers.md

 The [presentation](#presentation-layer) layer is the visual part of a program.
 It is what the user sees.

 The [business](#business-layer) layer is like internal, mechanical parts.
-It can model the functionality of a program, but you generally don't see it.
+It can model the functionality of a program, but you don't directly see it.

 The [data](#data-layer) layer models and stores the data.
 It models functionality more passively: it does not really process anything.
 It just stores things.